Vilhelm Garf: In the service of the Workers and Peasants Red Army

 Having believed the calls of the former General Mikhail Dmitriyevich Bonch-Bruyevich, Garf voluntarily joined the Red Army and, on October 8, 1918, was appointed to the headquarters of the Eastern Front.
 While the front was commanded by Sergey Kamenev, Garf was the head of the operational intelligence department of the front headquarters and field control.
 With the arrival of the new commander Alexander Samoylo on July 7, 1919, and before the front was disbanded on January 15, 1920, Garf was the permanent chief of staff of the Eastern Front.
 After Samoylo, the front was sequentially commanded by Sergei Kamenev (repeatedly), Pavel Pavlovich Lebedev, Mikhail Frunze, and Vladimir Olderogge.

-Under the conditions of a constant change of commanders of the Eastern Front, Garf managed to ensure continuity and discipline of the troops.
-It's a rare case when one chief of staff “outlived” several of his immediate superiors, who didn't always even manage to get involved in the situation.
+Despite frequent changes in leadership on the Eastern Front, Garf maintained operational continuity and troop discipline.
+He remained chief of staff through the tenures of several superior officers, many of whom served only briefly.

 After the successful Ufa operation (May 25 - June 20), Garf, as a recognized specialist in the "field of tactics of military operations using infantry", led the headquarters during the most active offensive operations of the Eastern Front.
 Under his leadership, the Zlatoust (June 24 - July 13) and Chelyabinsk (July 17 - August 4) operations were developed and successfully conducted.

 On August 14, 1919, the southern group of armies of the Eastern Front was transformed into the Turkestan Front.
 The remaining front forces were tasked with defeating A.V.
 Kolchak and liberating Siberia.
 The headquarters developed and carried out the Petropavlovsk Operation with great skill from August to November 1919.
 During the offensive, Tobolsk (October 22), Petropavlovsk (October 31), and Omsk (November 14) were liberated.
 In December, Barnaul (December 11), Novonikolaevsk (December 14), and Tomsk (December 20) were taken.
 Finally, on January 7, 1920, Krasnoyarsk fell.
 The Peter and Paul offensive led to the complete defeat of the main forces of Kolchak's army.
 The Eastern Front had fully fulfilled its task, and by directive of the High Command of January 6, 1920, the Office of the Eastern Front was disbanded on January 15.

 For the final destruction of the scattered remnants of the Kolchak army, the 5th Army was left under the command of Mikhail Matiyasevich.
 Before the latter took office on February 8, 1920, Garf commanded the army for some time, after which he was appointed chief of its headquarters.

 By the summer of 1920, the last centers of white resistance were suppressed, and on June 23, 1920, Garf was recalled to Moscow.
 The main battles of the Civil War were completed.
 For successfully preparing and conducting operations on the Eastern Front of the Civil War, Garf was awarded the Order of the Red Banner in 1921.